NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/Species/campylobacter.md

 al.
 2021](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0246571)).
 For this reason, it is important to determine the presence of medically important genes/variations in the isolates.
-As mentioned in the [“Virulome and Resistome" section](../Typing/virulence_amr.md), where more details can be found, this is performed by comparing the genome to a database comprising a set of genes of interest.
+As mentioned in the [Virulence and AMR detection section](../Typing/virulence_amr.md), where more details can be found, this is performed by comparing the genome to a database comprising a set of genes of interest.
 Examples of predefined resistome databases are mentioned in the same section.